Kreyu/data-table-bundle/docs/src/reference/types/column/options/column.md

 ### `getter`

-- **type**: `null` or `callable`
+- **type**: `null` or `\Closure`
 - **default**: `null`

-When provided, this callable will be invoked to read the value from the underlying object that will be used within the column.
+When provided, this closure will be invoked to read the value from the underlying object that will be used within the column.
 This disables the usage of the [PropertyAccessor](https://symfony.com/doc/current/components/property_access.html), described in the [property_path](#property_path) option.

 ```php